commit-it-simple/commit-it-simple.github.io/index.markdown

 Other types may be used instead, particularly for projects that are not of a programming nature, eg: books, documents, Latex reports, system-definitions, use-your-imagination.
 What is suggested, is that the list of types cover a wide range of functional aspects of the project and are limited to a maximum of ten for appropiate re-useability within a project.

-Creators of tools based on Git-Conga SHOULD take the fallibility of humans into account.
+Creators of tools based on Git-By-Numbers SHOULD take the fallibility of humans into account.
 As such, variations on the spellings of types like `feat`, `feature`, and `features`, or `doc`, and `docs` SHOULD be treated as being equal.
 Be slow to anger and quick to forgive.

 ### Scope